Updated on August 2022

 As much as it’d be awesome to maintain a streak of no technical issues during your online learning journey, the truth is, technical issues will occur!

-4. Some Students Feeling Left Behind
+4) Some Students Feel Left Behind

 With on-campus learning, your professor will adjust the speed of their teaching or explanations based on students’ body language, questions, etc.

 However, as online learning has no face-to-face human interaction, your teacher may speed through explanations without knowing that students didn’t understand.